 Support System would also allow Carolyn to be social.
-The forms of sociality most commonly practiced by young people—having a drink at a bar, for example—are unavailable to Carolyn; thus her possibilities for socializing in New York, where private space is often kept very private, are limited.
+The forms of sociality most commonly practiced by young people—having a drink at a bar, for example—are unavailable to Carolyn; thus their possibilities for socializing in New York, where private space is often kept very private, are limited.
 Carolyn envisioned the work as a corrective for that, invoking both the visiting hours practiced by Victorian ladies and the Visiting Hours that artist Bob Flanagan, who lived with and died of cystic fibrosis, first performed at the Santa Monica Museum of Art in 1992.
-Flanagan is named in the title of Carolyn’s work, as are two other artists who have inspired her, contemporaries Park McArthur and Constantina Zavitsanos, whose ongoing project Care Collective comprises a network of people who assist Park with her nightly routine.
+Flanagan is named in the title of Carolyn’s work, as are two other artists who have inspired them, contemporaries Park McArthur and Constantina Zavitsanos, whose ongoing project Care Collective comprises a network of people who assist Park with her nightly routine.
 Carolyn sees Support System as deeply indebted to these works, but it differs significantly from both of them.
 One difference is the ambiguous directionality of care in Support System: whom is the piece actually meant to support?

 The difficulty was that Support System, at least as it was instantiated here, couldn’t do both.
 Ultimately we settled on flowers as a powerfully visual symbol of care, one commonly brought to the sick.
 Each visitor was required to bring a bouquet, playing with the idea of exchange—flowers for art—but the texture of each “performance” was left open.
 And in the event, Carolyn’s instinct was not to put each visitor to work, but to discern and provide what they needed, whether a nap, a stretching exercise, a meal, or a sympathetic ear.
 But this meant that Carolyn was working, that the twelve hours in bed only resembled rest, were actually exhausting.
 Complicating this is the simple fact that many people are more comfortable giving than receiving help—hence Carolyn’s interest in reversing this—and the few visitors who were given tasks to complete reported satisfaction with the experience.